stellar/stellar-protocol/drafts/draft-0003.md

 - Success: Transaction was found compliant and signed by service.
 - Revised: Transaction was modified to be compliant and signed by service.
 It should be resigned by the client.
 - Pending: The issuer will asynchronously validate the transaction and respond later.
+- Action Required: The user must complete an action in order to have the transaction approved.
 - Rejected: Transaction was rejected.

 ### Request